How to Use Windows 7 System Image to Restore a Hard Disk

 The approach to use system image recovery in Windows 10/8 is roughly the same, you just need to take corresponding way to enter Windows 10 recovery mode.

-◆ It allows you to create restorable image for the operation system, partitions or the entire disk with satisfying speed.
+◆ It allows you to create restorable image for files, partitions, OS or the entire disk with satisfying speed.

 ◆ There’s a built-in tool help you create recovery media in case computer cannot boot due to system errors.
-If you have no installation disc or repair disc, you can use it along with a system image (created by this software) to restore the OS or entire disk to an earlier state.
+You can use it along with a system image (created by this software) to restore the OS or entire disk to an earlier state.

-◆ You can even restore system image to another computer with different hardware if you upgrade to advanced editions.
+◆ You can restore system image to another computer with different hardware if you upgrade to higher edition.

 Now I’ll introduce how to restore Windows 7 with System Backup.
 If you’d like to backup and restore the entire hard disk along with all the personal data, choose Disk Backup instead.
 The steps are pretty much the same, you’ll know how to do as soon as you see the intuitive interface.

 How to backup and restore Windows 7 system easily:

-If you want to backup and restore only the operation system of Windows 7, then you can use the System Backup feature.
+If you want to backup and restore only the operating system of Windows 7, then you can use the System Backup feature.

 Preparation: Download and install the software.